Director / Producer / Writer

 Michèle Ohayon

-Michèle is an award winning director, writer and producer.
-Born in Casablanca and raised in Israel, Michèle graduated from Tel Aviv University (Film & Television).
-In 1984, she received the Israeli Best Film Award for Pressure, one of the first dramatic films on the Israeli-Palestinian conflict.
-In 1987, she moved to Los Angeles, where she went on to direct many acclaimed documentary features such as: It was a Wonderful Life (1987, PBS) narrated by Jodie Foster, Colors Straight Up (1997, PBS) nominated for an Academy Award, Directors Guild of America, Spirit awards and won 13 National awards, Cowboy del Amor (2005, Showtime) winner SXSW both jury and audience award, nominated for WGA award, Steal a Pencil for Me (2007), produced with Netflix, winner Jerusalem Film Festival, and Sonoma Film Festival audience award, S.O.S./State of Security (2010) premiered in Berlin Film Festival and Solar Roadways at Tribeca Film Festival.
+Michèle Ohayon is an award winning director, writer and producer.
+Born in Casablanca, Michèle graduated from Tel Aviv University (Film & Television) after winning awards for her film Pressure.
+In 1987, she moved to Los Angeles, where she went on to direct many acclaimed documentary features such as: It Was a Wonderful Life (1992, PBS), Colors Straight Up (1997, PBS/Netflix) nominated for an Academy Award, Directors Guild of America, and Spirit award among other awards, Cowboy del Amor (2005, Showtime/Netflix) winner SXSW Jury and Audience Awards, nominated for WGA award, Steal a Pencil for Me (2007, Netflix) winner Jerusalem Film Festival and Sonoma Film Festival audience award, and S.O.S./State of Security (2010) premiered at the Berlin Film Festival.

-Michèle is also a fiction film writer with numerous screenplays developed by major studios such as MGM, FOCUS FILMS and STARZ cable.
+Michèle is also a fiction film writer with numerous screenplays developed by major studios such as MGM, FOCUS FEATURES, and STARZ cable.
 She has been a guest speaker/lecturer at various schools and colleges, including UCLA, AFI, USC, UVA, Georgetown, Wesleyan, Stanford, Chapman, Kenyon and more.
-For her body of work, Michèle received twice the Artist's Grant from the Los Angeles Cultural Affairs Department and was recognized for her fiction writing in the Chesterfield Writing Competition.
+Michèle received twice the Artist's Grant from the Los Angeles Cultural Affairs Department and was recognized for her fiction writing in the Chesterfield Writing Competition.

-Michèle is one of the founders of Cinewomen and she is a member of the Academy of Motion Picture Arts and Sciences where she serves on the Academy Executive Committee of the International Films, the Documentary Branch, and the educational/grants committee.
-She is also a member of the WGA, DGA and IDA.
+Michèle is one of the founders of Cinewomen, and is a member of the Academy of Motion Picture Arts and Sciences where she was elected to serve on the Executive Committee of the International Films and serves on the Documentary Branch.
+She is also a member of the WGA and the DGA.

 This uplifting documentary chronicles the exceptional spirit and drive of mixed martial arts (MMA) fighter Tatiana Suarez as she prepares to reenter the cage after nearly four years away from the sport.
 Suarez reflects on her journey from wrestling prodigy to professional athlete and the legacy she leaves young women, particularly those in the Latina community.